 Our inclusion and diversity networks play an important role in creating an inclusive environment, stimulating fresh thinking and unlocking new value for us as a company and for our clients.

 We strive to support each other as true allies.
 We’ve pioneered a series of support networks for our people, using insights from their lived experience to drive positive change.
 We have a global network of allies committed to actively advancing the culture of inclusion through intentional, positive and conscious efforts that benefit our people and help us learn and grow together.

-Our Pride at Accenture network is a crucial visible presence that was founded to support our LGBTQ+ colleagues with possibly unseen challenges.
+Pride at Accenture was founded to support our LGBTIQ+ colleagues with possibly unseen challenges.
 Accent on Gender helps women and men drive change and work together towards gender equality.
 Accent on Family offers support for life events like becoming a parent, bereavement, adoption and fertility treatment.
-Meanwhile, our Mental Health Allies network is a trained group of ambassadors and trusted “go-to” resources for people seeking support or information.
+Elsewhere, our trained network of Mental Health Allies provide compassionate support and essential information around mental health and wellbeing.

-UK employees have taken shared parental leave (since 2015)
+UK employees have taken shared parental leave since May 2020

 Rebalancing work and family